dgrundel/Commatose/README.md

 ### Combine Many Columns into One

-Combine the values of two or more columns using a callback function to modify the values.
+Combine the values of two or more columns using a callback function to create an aggregate value.

 Column values are passed as individual arguments to your callback function (via call_user_func_array) in the order specified in your $indexes_or_headers array.